oscarlorentzon/ray-tracer/README.md

 - `yarn test` runs the complete test suite.
 - `yarn build` creates a `build` folder with the transpiled library.
 - `yarn build-examples` creates a `build` folder and tranpiles the examples.
-- `yarn node-esm build/examples/<example-name>.example.js` runs one of the examples.
+- `node build/examples/<example-name>.example.js` runs one of the examples.
-- Render artifacts are found in `build/artifacts`.
+- Render artifacts are written to `build/artifacts`.

 ## Documentation
 The ray tracer uses [right-handed coordinates](https://en.wikipedia.org/wiki/Right-hand_rule) and [counter-clockwise](https://en.wikipedia.org/wiki/Clockwise) rotation around the axis.
 Matrices are [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order).